MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Prepare_Identity_Synch.md

 	‎**Note:** If any **topleveldomain** errors appear, then ignore them as they cannot be fixed by the IdFix tool.

 10. In the **Klemen Sic** row, note the text in the **VALUE** column.
 It currently includes two **@@** signs, which occurred when you ran the script in the prior task that purposely broke Klemen's UserPrincipalName.
-Now note the text in the **UPDATE** column, which is the value the IDFix tool will change the UPN name to should you direct it to do so. <br/>
+Now note the text in the **UPDATE** column, which is the value the IDFix tool will change the UPN name to, should you direct it to do so. <br/>

 	You want the IDFix tool to fix Klemen's UPN value, so select the drop-down arrow in Klemen's **ACTION** field and select **EDIT**. <br/>